hardcamls/zprize/ntt-build-instructions.md

 ```

 (As per the competition specification, the test binary will measure FPGA-only
-latency on cases where the host does not do any pre-post processing.
-On cases
+latency in cases where the host does not do any pre-post processing.
+In cases
 which require pre/post-processing, it will measure the end-to-end latency)

 ## Known Limitations

-These are not fundamental limitations!
-These are nice features that we
+These are not fundamental limitations, but rather features that we would want
-would want for an actual product, but we've not had time to implement for the
+for an actual product and haven’t had time to implement.
-competition.

 - We don't have a single design that can perform NTT for all sizes.
 We have a
-  different firmware.
+  different firmware for each.
-- The design is not very robust against Ctrl+C invocations (in the sense that
+- The design is not very robust against Ctrl+c invocations (in the sense that
-  it can start giving bad results after).
-Hence, when running test/benchmarking
+  it can start giving bad results after it's killed).
+Hence, when running
-  scripts, please let it finish rather than killing it!
+  test/benchmarking scripts, please let it finish rather than killing it!
-- If you hit ctrl+c and the design is not writing bad data, please run
+- If you hit Ctrl+c and the design is not writing bad data, please run
   `xbutil reset -d <pcie-device-id>`.
 This will clear the FPGA image, and
   running the test scripts again will cause the `.xclbin` file to get flashed.
-- We do not support multiple unix processes accessing the core simultaneously.
+- We do not support multiple Unix processes accessing the core simultaneously.